AkRockBoy/AkRockBoy/README.md

-- 🌱**I’m currently learning Backend Development with Python & Flask, AWS Fundamentals, optimizing DSA, and building scalable APIs.**
+- 🌱**I’m currently learning Backend Development with Python & Flask, AWS Fundamentals, DSA, and building scalable APIs.**

 - 👨‍💻 All of my projects are available at [https://github.com/AkRockBoy](https://github.com/AkRockBoy)